frederic-perez/AmE-dictionary/data/dictionary.md

 __robin-breasted__
 __robocall__ _n_ A prerecorded telephone message transmitted by an automated device, usually as part of a marketing campaign.
 __rock salt__ _Rock salt is used in the UK to treat roads during the winter months._
-__rock the boat__ _idiom_ :four::hammer: _Please, don't rock the boat._
+__rock the boat__ _idiom_ :four::hammer: _Please, don’t rock the boat._
 __rock__ _v_ :two::hammer: _A teen is rocket when her perfect brother starts dating her best friend._ _T.Y.
 Hilton helped rock the Jacksonville Jaguars._
 __rock-bottom__ _adj_ Extremely low: _rock-bottom prices._
 __rock-paper-scissors__ _Is this rock-paper-scissors?_
 __rocket science__ _idiom_ A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
-It isn't rocket science!_
+It isn’t rocket science!_
 __rocket__ :mega:
 __Rocky Mountain Empire__ ?
 WY, UT, CO,NM, NE,KS.
 __rodeo__ :mega: